 - "(a) There are no Commonwealth jurisdiction in which the Executive has the power to dismiss a judge.
-(It is still common for the Executive to be responsible for formally revoking a judge's appointment after another body has determined that the Judge should be removed). - removal is the standard mechanism of removal in only 16 jurisdictions (33% of the total), namely, (Australia (federal), Bangladesh, Canada, India, Kiribati, Malawi, Malta, Maldives, Nauru, New Zealand, Samoa, Sierra Leone, South Africa, Sri Lanka, Tuvalu and the United Kingdom.
+(It is still common for the Executive to be responsible for formally revoking a judge's appointment after another body has determined that the Judge should be removed). - (b) The Westminster model of parliamentary removal is the standard mechanism of removal in only 16 jurisdictions (33% of the total), namely, (Australia (federal), Bangladesh, Canada, India, Kiribati, Malawi, Malta, Maldives, Nauru, New Zealand, Samoa, Sierra Leone, South Africa, Sri Lanka, Tuvalu and the United Kingdom.
 In Nigeria and Rwanda, Judges who hold certain positions are subject to parliamentary removal, but others are subject to removal by a disciplinary council).